A monthly cancer support meeting ended with an unforgettable experience for two mid-Missouri survivors.

 “Tery has such a great attitude.
 He’s always positive, and he’s an inspiration for others in our group,” Whitby said.

 So, Whitby, who has remained cancer-free, wanted to do something uplifting to honor a friend who is so good at keeping others hopeful.
-As a hot air balloon operator, he rallied a crew and coordinated with MU Health Care to inflate his hot air balloon in the field behind Wyatt Guest House, where the monthly support group holds its meetings.
+As a hot air balloon operator, he rallied a crew and coordinated with MU Health Care to inflate his hot air balloon in the field near where support group meetings were held.

 Donelson’s girlfriend, Samantha White, greeted him with a hug as he approached the balloon and told him the balloon was for him.
 Moments later, Whitby and Donelson were airborne on a perfect September evening surveying the landscape of north Columbia.